ubershibs/100-days-of-code/log.md

 ### Day 12: July 4, 2016

 **Today's Progress**: First time using Socket.io (outside of a tutorial), and it has its complexities.
 Need to look into the best way to transmit fairly sizeable chunks of data tomorrow.

+### Day 13: July 5, 2016

+**Today's Progress**: Finally cracked the nut on the Stock Tracker app--'the nut' in this case being the synchronization between the chart, the list of stocks, and the db, light as it is, between all users.
+Will post the project for feedback tomorrow.
+Excited!

+Link to my work: [Stock Tracker on Github](https://github.com/ubershibs/stock-tracker)w